 There are benefits in obtaining an OEC Balik-Manggagawa although it’s quite a hard work to obtain one.
 It serves as the OFW’s permit to work in another country.
 It also serves as your receipt of payment for your contributions with PHILHEALTH, PAG-IBIG, membership to OWWA and POEA processing fee.

-Your Ultimate Credit Card Guide In Philippines for 2019
+Your Ultimate Credit Card Guide In Philippines

 Money Converter Dollar To (PHP) Philippine Peso